 Financial freedom is a state of mind that enables you to have control over your finances.
 It allows you to live your chosen lifestyle and gives you economically-effective personal finance options that generate a certain amount of flexibility.

 Financial freedom is a fusion of equitable and accessible financial resources and anticipatory financial accountability.
+It’s also a reason to avoid student loans.

 Contrary to popular belief, having true financial independence isn’t just about having a lot of money; it’s more about having enough money to manage your chosen lifestyle.